mfreema5/COM530-notes/Sep-10-14-notes.md

 ----
 ----

-Much wailing and gnashing of teeth over `git`.  ^(¡Torvalds, you bastard, what have you done!)
+Much wailing and gnashing of teeth over `git`.

+(¡Torvalds, you bastard, what have you done!)